 We can answer objections to the integrity of the new testament.
 Atheism has been part of the Western intellectual tradition for a long time, particularly since the enlightenment era.
-Terrorist violence inspired by religion in September 2001 seems to have been a catalyst for the dramatic rise in atheism since religious zealotry is thought to be the cause of terrorism.
+Terrorist violence inspired by religion in September 2001 seems to have been a catalyst for the dramatic rise in atheism since religious zealotry is thought to cause terrorism.

 Atheists and skeptics express surprise that the world is not perfect, but the Bible is realistic about the deeply flawed nature of human existence.
 Human misery is often a consequence of selfish behavior.
 The narrative of the Bible is written from the viewpoint that humans are willfully self-centered.
 Our world is fallen and nothing close to God’s ideal set in the Garden of Eden.
-The Bible tells of the nature of this fallen world, yet atheists continue to use human greed and evil as evidence that God doesn’t exist.
+The Bible tells of this fallen world, yet atheists continue to use human greed and evil as evidence that God doesn’t exist.
 The belief that unjust suffering in this world is proof of God’s absence is ironic, considering humanity has put itself in the position of expositing evil, thus not facing the Lord and sowing the result.

 Historicity of The Nativity of Jesus

 Few historians deny the historical existence of Jesus.
-The main arguments against the Gospel accounts of the birth of Jesus are contradictory and erroneous.
-The main thing they teach is that Jesus’ birth was by supernatural intervention, the virginal conception.
-Paul taught the “incarnation” of the Son of God from his preexistent deity to his human life culminating in his degradation in crucifixion.
+The principal arguments against the Gospel accounts of the birth of Jesus are contradictory and erroneous.
+The main thing they teach is that Jesus’s birth was by supernatural intervention, the virginal conception.
+Paul taught the “incarnation” of the Son of God from his preexistent deity to his human life, culminating in his degradation in crucifixion.
 John’s entire Gospel is focused on the eternal and divine Word who “became flesh” (1:1–2; 14).
 John’s description of a believer’s rebirth is “not of blood nor the will of the flesh nor the will of man, but God.”